selinon/selinon/README.md

 ## TLDR;

-An advanced flow management above Celery written in Python3, that allows you to:
+An advanced flow management above Celery (an asynchronous distributed task queue) written in Python3, that allows you to:

   - Dynamically schedule tasks based on results of previous tasks
   - Group tasks to flows